heyverse/hey/README.md

   `pnpm-lock.yaml`, and `tsconfig.tsbuildinfo` files.
 - `node script/update-dependencies.mjs` updates packages across the monorepo, removes old installs and commits the changes in a new branch.
+- `node script/sort-package-json.mjs` sorts all `package.json` files in the
+  repository.

 ## License